How Do Credit Card Payments Work?

 1. Your Billing Cycle Ends

 Credit cards typically have monthly billing cycles.
 A billing cycle, also known as a billing period, is the length of time from one payment due date to the next.
-So, if the due date of your credit card is the 20th of the month, then your credit card’s billing cycle would be from the 21st of the month through the 20th of the following month.
-All purchases made with that card—plus any fees, interest accrued, or other transactions—during that time period should appear on that billing cycle’s statement.
+So, if your credit card due date is the 20th of the month, then the billing cycle would be from the 21st of the month through the 20th of the following month.
+All purchases made with that card — plus any fees, interest accrued, or other transactions — during that time period should appear on that billing cycle’s statement.

 So, using the same closing date example, say you made $300 in purchases between April 21 and May 20.
-Those purchases, plus any interest or fees accrued during that time period, should appear on your credit card statement for that billing cycle.
+Your credit card statement for that billing cycle should include those purchases, plus any interest or fees accrued during that time period.
 Your credit card statement will tell you your exact balance as of the billing cycle closing date, plus the minimum amount you must pay in order to keep your account current.

 2. Your Credit Card Statement Is Generated & Delivered

 Once your billing cycle ends, the credit card issuer generates a bill, or statement, for you.
 A statement contains lots of useful information, including a breakdown of transactions made during the billing cycle.
-But the information you will need to make a payment includes, but is not limited to: the balance owed as of the billing cycle’s closing date, the minimum amount due, the date by which the payment must be received, and forms of acceptable payment, such as check, electronic withdrawal from a savings or checking account, debit card, etc.
+But the information you will need to make a payment includes the balance owed as of the billing cycle’s closing date, the minimum amount due, the date by which the payment must be received, and forms of acceptable payment, such as check, electronic withdrawal from a savings or checking account, debit card, etc.

-A credit card statement may be mailed, emailed, or made available to a card member electronically online or via a card issuer’s mobile app, depending on the issuer’s policies and/or any preferences set by a card member.
+A credit card statement may be mailed, emailed, or made available to a cardmember electronically online or via a card issuer’s mobile app, depending on the creditor’s policies and/or any preferences set by a cardmember.

 3. You Have at Least 21 Days to Make a Payment

-By law (the CARD Act of 2009), a card member must have at least 21 days from the time a credit card statement is “mailed or delivered” to make their payment.
-If you agree to receive electronic statements many credit card issuers make statements available on the billing cycle closing date, so it makes sense to use that date as the delivery date.
+By law (the CARD Act of 2009), a cardmember must have at least 21 days from the time a credit card statement is “mailed or delivered” to make their payment.
+If you agree to receive electronic statements, many credit card issuers make statements available on the billing cycle closing date — also known as the statement closing date — so it makes sense to use that date as the delivery date.
 Which means, if your billing cycle closes on the 20th of the month and your statement is made available that same day, you have at least 21 days from that date, by law, to get your payment in.
-It may not be exactly 21 days, as some credit card companies offer more time than required by law.
+It may not be exactly 21 days, as some credit card companies offer more than the minimum requirement.
 As previously mentioned, your statement will clearly list your payment due date.

 4. You Must Pay at Least the Minimum Amount Due